 In 2022 we will continue tightening our voting policies and thresholds on diversity, as we believe most companies need to improve their diversity towards representation of all groups throughout all roles and levels.
 Boards should seek diverse composition in its broadest sense to support high-quality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes and characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality and socioeconomic background).
 Boards should give careful consideration to how they can find members from outside of their typical networks and the breadth of attributes or perspectives that may be valuable to their decision-making.
 Where boards have made insufficient progress on critical dimensions of diversity, including racial and ethnic or gender representation at either board and senior management level, we may recommend opposing the re-appointment of relevant responsible directors.
-In Mexico, we expect women to account for at least 20% of board members.
+In Brazil, we expect women to account for at least 20% of board members.

 We welcome recent regulatory mandates and voluntary commitments in some countries.
-For example, in August 2021, the US Securities and Exchange Commission (SEC) approved Nasdaq's Board Diversity Rule, which requires disclosure of board diversity statistics and at least two diverse directors including one female and one under-represented racial minority or LGBTQ+ director.
+For example, in August 2021, the US Securities and Exchange Commission (SEC) approved Nasdaq's Board Diversity Rule, which requires disclosure of board diversity statistics and at least two diverse directors including one female and one under-represented racial minority or LGBTQ+ director.5

 We expect boards not only to address their own diversity, but that of the whole organisation and its impacts on stakeholders; and to provide meaningful disclosure assessing progress against complex challenges.
-In 2022, we will hold boards accountable for more effective oversight of inclusive culture and diversity

-&lt;sup>3 For example, The 30% Club has compiled a list of studies examining the benefits of gender diversity https://30percentclub.org/initiatives/investor-group across all levels of the company's workforce and effects on the ecosystem upon which the company's long-term health depends, including suppliers, customers and communities.
+In 2022, we will hold boards accountable for more effective oversight of inclusive culture and diversity across all levels of the company's workforce and effects on the ecosystem upon which the company's long-term health depends, including suppliers, customers and communities.